 A bit about me.
-I’m a 4th year architecture & planning student, property development researcher and a freelance architectural visualisation artist.
+I’m an architecture & planning graduate, property development researcher and a freelance architectural visualisation artist.
 I have a passion for promoting urban development as well as researching and assessing the impact high density developments have on the cityscape, especially in smaller regional towns and cities.

 About Future Skylines